HarrisburgUniversityPhd/ResearchScaffold/README.md

 ## Credits, Notes, and Thanks

-The QME Predissertation Paper template draws inspiration from several places.
+This scaffold draws inspiration from several places.
 This list is likely incomplete, but attempts to credit those that came before.

-"If I have seen further, it is because I stand on the shoulders of giants."
+> "If I have seen further, it is because I stand on the shoulders of giants."

+* [Andrew Zieffler](https://ccaps.umn.edu/andrew-zieffler) [github](https://github.com/zief0002/predissertation-paper) for forming the basis of paper section
-- [Michael Ekstrand](https://md.ekstrandom.net/resources/umn-thesis/) [[github](https://github.com/mdekstrand/umn-thesis)] for his inspired use of the `memoir` class to format scholarly work, the University of Minnesota thesis in particular.
+* [Michael Ekstrand](https://md.ekstrandom.net/resources/umn-thesis/) [github](https://github.com/mdekstrand/umn-thesis)] for his inspired use of the `memoir` class to format scholarly work, the University of Minnesota thesis in particular.
-- [Ben Marwick](https://github.com/benmarwick/huskydown/blob/master/README.md) for his work on `huskydown` (a thesis template for the University of Washington), especially the font choice.
+* [Ben Marwick](https://github.com/benmarwick/huskydown/blob/master/README.md) for his work on `huskydown` (a thesis template for the University of Washington), especially the font choice.
-- [Yihui Xie](https://bookdown.org/yihui/bookdown/) for his work on `bookdown`, the work-horse beneath the template.
+* [Yihui Xie](https://bookdown.org/yihui/bookdown/) for his work on `bookdown`, the work-horse beneath the template.
-- [RStudio Team](https://www.rstudio.com/) for their vision in creating RStudio, their continued resources in building educational resources, and their willingness to share all of it with the world.
+* [RStudio Team][rstudio] for their vision in creating RStudio, their continued resources in building educational resources, and their willingness to share all of it with the world.

 ## License